Skip to main content

 Hub and Spoke is Vermont’s system of treatment for opioid use disorder (OUD).
 Nine Regional Hubs offer daily support for patients with complex addictions.
 At over 75 local Spokes, doctors, nurses, and counselors offer ongoing OUD treatment fully integrated with general healthcare and wellness services.
 This framework utilizes medication for opioid use disorder (MOUD) for treatment and efficiently deploys OUD expertise to help expand access to OUD treatment for Vermonters.

-Medication Assisted Treatment: The Evidence-Based Approach to Opioid Use Disorder
+Medication for Opioid Use Disorder: The Evidence-Based Approach to Opioid Use Disorder

 Although MOUD can involve only medication, in the Hub and Spoke program it is actually a whole-patient approach that includes counseling and behavioral therapies along with medication such as methadone and buprenorphine.
 MOUD is not the only treatment for OUD, but it is the most effective treatment for most people.
 It is supported by the American Medical Association, the American Academy of Addiction Psychiatry, and the American Society of Addiction Medicine.
 Federal regulations designate two settings where MOUD can take place, Opioid Treatment Programs (OTPs) and Office Based Opioid Treatment (OBOT) settings.
 Vermont takes this structure as a starting point and strengthens and connects the elements.